amolsood/notes/AWS/SAA-C02/CloudWatch/Highlights.md

 - CloudWatch Logs are not realtime (near realtime).
 For realtime use Kinesis
 - A period is the length of time associated with a specific Amazon CloudWatch statistic.
 Each statistic represents an aggregation of the metrics data collected for a specified period of time.
 Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60.
 For example, to specify a period of six minutes, use 360 as the period value.
 You can adjust how the data is aggregated by varying the length of the period.
 A period can be as short as one second or as long as one day (86,400 seconds).
 The default value is 60 seconds.
 - You can create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance and automatically reboots the instance.
+- For RDS, Take note that there are certain differences between CloudWatch and Enhanced Monitoring Metrics.
+CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
+Enable Enhanced Monitoring in RDS allows to monitor CPU and Memory for an agent from instance

 ### Samples